-The problem of damage detection in bridge monitoring may seem like a simple classification problem, i.e., identifying whether there is or there is not any damage in the bridge.
-However, the individual and highly complex nature of bridges may result in different dynamic responses and thus add to the complexity of this task.
+The problem of damage detection in bridge monitoring may be presented like a simple classification problem, i.e., identifying whether there is or there is not any damage in the bridge.
+However, the individual and highly complex nature of bridges may result in different dynamic responses, which adds complexity to the task.
 Conventional classification approaches are rarely successful due to the important imbalance between normal and anomalous cases, resulting in too many false negatives.
 An excessive number of false negatives may hinder the detection of actual damages or substantial decay, ultimately affecting the performance of a bridge and, in critical cases, leading to its collapse.
 Conversely, a large number of false positives would lead to unnecessary spending of resources.
 By contrast, an acceptable number of false positives may be even desirable for damage detection on CH bridges, which could be obtained with the application of a fine-tuned ADA.
-Table 3 presents a compilation of the diverse ADAs methodologies found on this systematic review.
+Table 3 presents a compilation of the diverse ADAs methodologies found in this systematic review.